-To accurately simulate the design vehicle swept width traveling through a roundabout, the minimum speed of the design vehicle used in computer simulation software (e.g., Auto

-TURN) should be 10 miles per hour through the roundabout.
+To accurately simulate the design vehicle swept width traveling through a roundabout, the minimum speed of the design vehicle used in computer simulation software (e.g., Auto TURN) should be less than 5 miles per hour through the roundabout.
+Tracking and swept width must not encroach onto sidewalks or pedestrian refuge areas.

 (3) Inscribed Circle Diameter.

-At single lane roundabouts, the size of the inscribed circle is largely dependent upon the turning requirements of the design vehicle.
+At single lane roundabouts, the size of the inscribed circle is largely dependent upon the turning requirements of the design vehicles.
 The inscribed circle diameter (ICD) must be large enough to accommodate: (a) the STAA design vehicle for all roundabouts on the National Network and on Terminal Access routes; and, (b) the California Legal design vehicle on all non-STAA route intersections on California Legal routes and California Legal KPRA Advisory routes, while maintaining adequate deflection curvature to ensure appropriate travel speeds for smaller vehicles.
-The design vehicle is to navigate the roundabout with the front tractor wheels off the truck apron, if one is present.
-Transit vehicles, fire engines and single-unit delivery vehicles are also to be able to navigate the roundabout without using the truck apron, if one is present.
-The inscribed circle diameter for a single lane roundabout generally ranges between 105 feet to 150 feet to accommodate the California Legal design vehicle and 130 feet to 180 feet to accommodate the STAA design vehicle.
+The non-permit design vehicle is to navigate the roundabout with the front tractor's wheels staying off the truck apron.
+The ICD for a single lane roundabout generally ranges between 105 feet to 150 feet to accommodate the California Legal design vehicle and 130 feet to 180 feet to accommodate the STAA design vehicle.

-At multilane roundabouts, the inscribed circle diameter is to achieve adequate alignment of the natural vehicle path while maintaining deflection curvature to ensure appropriate travel speeds.
+At multilane roundabouts, the ICD is to achieve adequate alignment of the natural vehicle path while maintaining deflection curvature to ensure appropriate travel speeds.
 To achieve both of these design objectives requires a slightly larger diameter than used for a single lane roundabout.
-The inscribed circle diameter for a multilane (2-lane) roundabout generally ranges between 150 feet to 220 feet to accommodate the California Legal design vehicle for non-STAA route intersections on California Legal routes and California Legal KPRA Advisory routes, and 165 feet to 220 feet to accommodate the STAA design vehicle for roundabouts on the National Network and on Terminal Access routes.
-Similar to a single lane roundabout, the design vehicle is to be able to navigate a multilane roundabout with the front tractor wheels staying off the truck apron, if one is present.
-Transit vehicles, fire engines and single-unit delivery vehicles are also to be able to navigate the roundabout without using the truck apron, if one is present.
+The ICD for a multilane (2-lane) roundabout generally ranges between 150 feet to 220 feet to accommodate the California Legal design vehicle for non-STAA route intersections on California Legal routes and California Legal KPRA Advisory routes, and 165 feet to 220 feet to accommodate the STAA design vehicle for roundabouts on the National Network and on Terminal Access routes.
+Similar to a single lane roundabout, the non-permit design vehicle is to be able to navigate a multilane roundabout with the front tractor wheels staying off the truck apron.